Grahack/profgra.org/content/Everyday Tonality II.md

    otherwise, sounded at the same pitch and volume.
 Its adjective is TIMBRAL.
 12. TIMBRE consists of an ENVELOPE containing four elements: ATTACK, DECAY, SUSTAIN and RELEASE.
-13.DECAY and SUSTAIN are the most readily extendable elements of timbre and can be referred to collectively as the CONTINUANT.
+13. DECAY and SUSTAIN are the most readily extendable elements of timbre and can be referred to collectively as the CONTINUANT.
 A tone’s CONTINUANT consists of a FUNDAMENTAL PITCH and of PARTIALS or HARMONICS pitched at integral multiples of the fundamental’s own frequency.
 14. How strongly which HARMONICS are present in which parts of an envelope is an essential factor defining a particular timbre.
 15. MODES are by definition TONAL.
 The widely disseminated binary